mukira/e-GovermentOS/BUILD_GUIDE.md

 **What it does:**
 - Builds agent extension (if needed)
-- Checks if BrowserOS is already configured
+- Checks if e-GovernmentOS is already configured
 - If configured: Only runs compile phase (ninja)
 - If not configured: Runs setup + prep + compile